Classical algorithms for measurement-adaptive Gaussian circuits: Classical algorithms

 Therefore, the overall simulation is efficient whenever $L=O(\log M)$, establishing the theorem. \end{proof}

+Hence, in summary, the algorithm runs as follows: \begin{enumerate} \item Sample $\bm{n}$ from $p(\bm{n})$ by using the chain-rule-based algorithm, where $p(\bm{n})$'s marginal probabilities are given by loop hafnians~\cite{hamilton2017gaussian, quesada2022quadratic}; \item Sample $\bm{\alpha}$ from $p(\bm{\alpha}|\bm{n})$ for a given $\bm{n}$ by using the chain-rule-based algorithm, which again reduces to computing loop hafnians. \end{enumerate}

 \textit{Quantum mean-value problem.---} We now turn to the quantum mean-value problem in this circuit configuration.
-Here, we assume a general product state as the input, and the measurement is implicit since the goal is to estimate the expectation value of an observable~$\hat{O}$.
-We show that if the number of adaptive measurements $L$ is constant, i.e., $L=O(1)$, the observable can be efficiently estimated on a classical computer, provided the two-norm of the operator $\hat{O}$ is well-bounded:
+Thus, we now consider the quantum mean-value problem in this setup with the following configuration: \begin{itemize} \item Input state: product state; \item Quantum circuit: Gaussian unitary circuit with $L$ adaptive photon-number measurements; \item Observable: product observable. \end{itemize} Here, we assume a general product state as the input, and the measurement is implicit since the goal is to estimate the expectation value of an observable~$\hat{O}$.
+We show that if the number of adaptive measurements $L$ is constant, i.e., $L=O(1)$, the observable can be efficiently estimated on a classical computer, provided the Hilbert-Schmidt norm of the operator $\hat{O}$ is at most polynomially large:

-\begin{theorem}[Quantum mean-value problem in Gaussian circuits with photon-number measurement and Gaussian feedforward] Consider an arbitrary product input state and a Gaussian circuit, augmented by photon-number measurements and Gaussian feedforward, which outputs an $M$-mode quantum state.
+\begin{theorem}[Quantum mean-value problem in Gaussian circuits with photon-number measurement and Gaussian feedforward] Consider an arbitrary product input state and a Gaussian circuit, augmented by photon-number measurements and Gaussian feedforward, which outputs an $M$-mode quantum state, and assume that the input state has a fixed maximum photon number.
 If the number of photon-number measurements used for feedforward is $L=O(1)$, then the expectation value of an $M$-mode observable $\hat{O}=\hat{O}_A\otimes \hat{\mathbb{1}}_B$ can be approximated within additive error $\epsilon$ and success probability $1-\delta$ in running time

 where $\hat{\rho}_{\bm{n}}$ is the reduced density matrix on the system $A$ when the photon-number measurement outcome is $\bm{n}$ and $\mathbb{E}_{\bm{n}}[\Tr(\hat{\rho}_{\bm{n}}^2)]$ is the average purity. \end{theorem}